Asymmetric Methodological Restraint (AMR)

 Strengths: Takes consciousness as fundamental without eliminating the physical world.
 Potentially compatible with physics as currently understood.
 Avoids the radical revisionism of pure idealism.

-Challenges: The “combination problem”—how do micro-experiences combine to form unified macro-experience?
-This is sometimes called “the hard problem turned upside down.”
+Challenges: The “combination problem” — how do micro-experiences combine to form unified macro-experience?
+This is sometimes called “the Hard Problem turned upside down.”

 Neutral Monism